BaptisteRamonda/ingenuity-gate/README.md

 Using the doorbell :

 - Press the doorbell button at the gate entrance and wait for the system's voice response
-- Answer yes or no to the system's request to open the gate
+- Answer "oui" or "non" to the system's request to open the gate
-- If the answer is yes, the gate opens, otherwise it remains closed.
+- If the answer is "oui", the gate opens, otherwise it remains closed.

 ## Demonstration
 ![Opening/Closing demo](demo/OuvertureFermeture.mp4)